camunda-community-hub/camunda-8-init-and-backup/README.md

 As a possible workaround to this problem, this project contains a standalone java program that can be run independently of a Camunda 8 installation to initialize Elasticsearch objects for Zeebe, Operate, and Task List.

-> [!WARNING]
-> This is experimental code part of a proof of concept that Camunda presales is working on to explore options for creating elasticsearch schemas

 # Usage

 ## Java JDK 21